WarpDrive/Cesium-SpaceNavigator/README.md

 "fiveDofCamUp"
 "fiveDof"

 With the five DOF options roll action on the 3DMouse controls camera FOV.
+You can have any number of 3DMice working at the same time, I usually have the left 3DMouse for 6DOF and the right 3DMouse for 5DOF with FOV control.